Black River (settlement)

-The Black River settlement was a British settlement on the Mosquito Coast in Central America.
-It was established in 1732 by a British colonist named William Pitt (likely a distant relative of contemporary British politician, William Pitt the Elder).
-The settlement, made on territory claimed but never really controlled by Spain, was evacuated in 1787 pursuant to terms of the Anglo-Spanish Convention of 1786.
-The Spanish then attempted to colonize the area, but the local Miskitos massacred most of its inhabitants on September 4, 1800.
-The settlement was abandoned, and its remains can still be seen near the village of Palacios in the Honduran department of Gracias a Diós.
+Black River was a British settlement in Mosquitia, established in 1732 by William Pitt, likely a distant relative of the British statesman William Pitt the Elder.
+The settlement was located at the mouth of the Black River, near the Sugar Loaf Peak, and was evacuated in 1787 under the terms of the Anglo-Spanish Convention of 1786.
+After the evacuation, the Spanish attempted to colonize the area but were forced to abandon it when the settlement was retaken by the Mosquitian king and his governor on September 4, 1800.

 Geography

 The Mosquito Coast extended from the Aguan River down to the San Juan River.
 The area was first explored by Christopher Columbus in 1502.
 The area where this settlement was established is a lagoon near the mouth of what was then called the Black River, Río Negro, or Río Tinto, but is now known as the Sico River (or Río Sico).
 The lagoon is in the northwestern corner of the Honduran department of Gracias a Dios, between the Caratasca Lagoon and the present-day port city of Trujillo, which was then the site of a small Spanish settlement.

 At the time of its settlement, the sand bar at the river mouth was sufficiently high to prevent the passage of most ocean-going ships of the time, a feature that significantly aided the settlement's defence and longevity.